|Priority APPLYTEXAS APPLICATION

 For each project, list the applicant’s name, the project’s date, and an indication as to whether the project was academic, office-related, or personal.
 In the case of collaborative or professional work, the contribution by the applicant must be precisely described.

 The organization of the portfolio is a design exercise.
 It should be clear, succinct, and thoughtfully composed to best reflect your interests and skills.
 The quality of the work is of greater importance than quantity.

-Photographic or photo static reproductions must show work in the visual arts or design that has been executed by the applicant.
-The work should include examples of freehand drawings, and three-dimensional work executed by the applicant.
-The committee place emphasis on drawing skills.
-Those applying for advanced placement or for a second professional degree are expected to submit examples of work demonstrating their ability to pursue study at an advanced level
+The portfolio must show work in the arts or design.
+The work should include examples of freehand drawings and/or three-dimensional work executed by the applicant.
+The committee places emphasis on drawing skills.
+Those applying for advanced placement or for a second professional degree are expected to submit examples of work demonstrating their ability to pursue study at an advanced level.

 Applicants without backgrounds in landscape architecture are not expected to show landscape architectural skills but rather creative, artistic or perceptive skills through drawing, painting, or three-dimensional explorations (models).
 Applicants with backgrounds in landscape architecture, architecture, or environmental design are expected to present a high-quality portfolio showing well-developed graphic skills and a well-developed sense of design, space, form, and volume.
 Photographs of models help and should be used when possible.
 Show at least three steps of design development in a specific project and your progression/thought process.
 The committee assumes your portfolio and its format represent your best abilities in design.

 The portfolio helps the reviewers associate your desire to enter graduate landscape architecture school with your potential to perform successfully in a studio-based design curriculum.
 It should demonstrate the ability to take an idea and adeptly convey it visually.
 Hand drawings, particularly gestural drawings, in addition to a wide range of drawings such as landscapes, human figures, and perspectives are strongly encouraged.